opensearch-project/project-website/_posts/2024-04-30-A-comprehensive-guide-to-setup-and-connect-self-managed-dashboards-with-Amazon-OpenSearch-domain.md

 # Guide to setup self-managed dashboards in EC2 hosted docker container - No authentication

 ## Prerequisite
-An AWS managed OpenSearch domain without any authentication method enabled and is accompanied by the following domain access policy.
+AWS managed OpenSearch domain without any authentication method enabled and is accompanied by the following domain access policy.
 ```json
 {
   "Version": "2012-10-17",